 The Netherlands, anno 2000

-I saw several American tourists having a hard time in Amsterdam.
-They had smoked far too much.
+I saw a few American tourists having a bad time in Amsterdam, having smoked far too much.

 One poor fellow was in Coffeeshop Johnny, immobilized.
 He was about 20 years old, sitting at the one table with his agonized head in his hands.
 His friends were trying to get him to stand and go outside for some fresh air, but he wasn't able.

 I saw that kind of thing happen elsewhere too.
 Invariably, it was an American, apparently "living it up" in the fabled libertine atmosphere of The Netherlands.
 Most tourists, of course, were just having a good time and a quiet buzzI wouldn't want to give the impression that I saw a great number of people getting wrecked out of their heads.
 But it did happen.

 I was sitting at the bar in Coffeeshop The Rookies once when a fellow who'd gotten up to leave was walking behind me and passed out on his feet.
 He fell underneath the bar counter against the bottom of my stool.
 I attempted to help him, and to talk with him; staff members laughed.
 I told them that's not very nice, but they just shrugged.
 They see it all the time.

 Also at The Rookies, a young American fellow fell asleep at a table with a beer and a bong.
 His poor girlfriend was waiting for him to wake up.
 Sleeping in a coffeeshop is always against policy, and the staff attempted to wake him, speaking to him loudly from across the counter.
 He didn't respond.
 One threw a coaster at him, and he popped awake.
 He picked up his glass and took a drink of beer.
 The staff laughed at him.
 His girlfriend was embarrassed.